-Despite these figures, a 2017 study on mobile and IoT application security found that only 30% of organizations allocate sufficient resources to protect mobile and IoT applications from security threats.
+Despite these figures, a on mobile and IoT application security found that only 30% of organizations allocate sufficient resources to protect mobile and IoT applications from security threats.
 Only 20-30% of mobile and IoT applications are being tested for vulnerabilities, with many waiting until production to perform vulnerability testing.

 Organizations must take a proactive approach to identify and address application security vulnerabilities before they are exposed.
 While this requires additional time and money up front, the cost, time, and damage to your reputation that an application hack brings is a much greater burden to bear

 With so many threats out there, achieving application security can be overwhelming.
 To help you focus your efforts, here is a look at some of the top 2017 application hacks, as well as the emerging 2018 application security threats requiring your attention.

 As we look back at 2017, two application security threats stand out and warrant a closer look – outdated patches, and underprotected APIs.